How to monitor your Kubernetes metrics server

 Conclusion

 Kubernetes metrics server is a powerful tool for monitoring Kubernetes autoscaling metrics based on CPU or memory.
-However, for it to work, you need to do invest enough time configuring serveral tools and settings.
-A better alternative would be to use Hosted Graphite by MetricFire, making it easy to monitor all your Kubernetes metrics.
+However, for it to work, you need to invest enough time configuring several tools and settings.
+A better alternative would be to use Hosted Graphite by MetricFire, making monitoring all your Kubernetes metrics easy.
+To easily get started with monitoring Kubernetes clusters, check out our tutorial on using the Telegraf agent as a Daemonset to forward node/pod metrics to a data source and use that data to create custom dashboards and alerts.

 Book a demo with the MetricFire team or sign up for the MetricFire free trial to find out more options that MetricFire has to offer.